-The date, time and location of Ordinary and Special Meetings are advertised through the City News page in local papers.
-Meetings are open to the public.
+The date, time and location of meetings are advertised through the City News page in local papers.

 Procedures at meetings

-Before a proposal or recommendation may be voted on, it must be 'moved' (proposed) by one of the Councillors.
-Another Councillor must then 'second' (support) the proposal.
+Before a proposal or recommendation may be voted on, it must be 'moved' (proposed) by one of the councillors.
+Another councillor must then 'second' (support) the proposal.

-Council Officers are not entitled to vote at Council meetings.
+Council officers are not entitled to vote at Council meetings.

-Agendas and Minutes for the meeting
+Agendas and minutes for the meeting

-Access to Agendas and Minutes
+Access to agendas and minutes

 The Council considers each item on the agenda and makes a decision.
 This decision is called a resolution of Council and is recorded in the minutes.

-Composition of Agenda
+Composition of agendas

 The agenda for a Council meeting is divided into several sections: